New buyers may lift London art sales to $1 billion

-LONDON (Reuters) - London’s art market is attracting the lion’s share of business from an emerging class of super-wealthy collectors from Russia, the Middle East and China, and they are likely to be a big factor in a summer season of sales valued at up to $1 billion (638 million pounds).
+LONDON (Reuters) - London’s art market is attracting the lion’s share of business from an emerging class of super-wealthy collectors from Russia, the Middle East and China, and they are likely to be a big factor in a summer season of sales valued at up to $1 billion.

 Christie‘s, Sotheby’s and smaller rivals like Phillips de Pury hold a three-week series of auctions featuring works by artists as diverse as Rembrandt, Renoir and Gerhard Richter.